 Tresorit offers a mostly complete version of its services on browsers, although Sync and Direct File Open are not available at this time.
 Users can directly access the Admin Center, allowing administrators to see what devices and users are connected, add 2-step verification, customize branding from logos to color schemes and change various settings.
 As mentioned in the Browser Cryptography section, this isn't as secure as the applications.

 There is a wide range of support for current and obsolete operating systems, all of which are equally sleek in aesthetic and performance.
-The lack of mobile synchronization is forgivable when comparing it to the rest of the market, which similarly omits such a feature, but we can't help but hope this changes in the future.
+The lack of mobile synchronization is forgivable when comparing it to the rest of the market, which similarly omits such a feature, but I can't help but hope this changes in the future.